Seatis/my-teaching-materials/project/reddit/frontend/javascript.md

 ### Vote

-Modify your main page so that those arrows can finally do something useful using the API.
+Modify [the main page](assets/views/main_02.png) so that those arrows can finally do something useful using the API.

 #### Notes